ajit567/Practical_Application_III/README.md

 Five models were ran and ran their default settings.
 They were Naive-Bayes,Logistic Regression,KNN,Decision Tree and Support Vector Machine.<br />

 Results:.<br />
-## In terms of AUC terms,Logistic regression was the only model performing better than the baseline Naive bayes model<br />
+1)In terms of AUC terms,Logistic regression was the only model performing better than the baseline Naive bayes model<br />
-## In prediction terms SVM was doing the best as it give 42% accuracy for class 1<br />
+ 2)In prediction terms SVM was doing the best as it give 42% accuracy for class 1<br />

-Part2: Improving the model <br />
+#### Part2: Improving the model <br />

 All columns in the dataset were used.
 Remaining Categorical columns were  grouped into two buckets for the purpose of analysis. <br />
 The reduction in number of categories was done to reduce the curse of dimensionality <br />